Who is I. & L. M. Hellman of St. Louis, Missouri?

-I was wondering if you have seen this square before?
+Hi Ferd, I was wondering if you have seen this square before?
 I am not seeing any others online although I do seem to remember seeing one before.
 This showed up for ‘show and tell’ at our first meeting of the newly resurrected Hangtown Bottle Necks bottle club last night (we had a total of 6 collectors show up, hopefully the number will grow!).
-It’s quite a beautiful bottle, such a shame its not embossed Bitters, although my hunch is it contained alcohol and that the company bottled different spirits and that’s why the bottle is not marked with a certain content.
+It’s quite a beautiful bottle, such a shame its not embossed (with the word) bitters, although my hunch is it contained alcohol and that the company bottled different spirits and that’s why the bottle is not marked with a certain content.

 It is embossed I & L. M. HELLMAN – ST. LOUIS.
 MO

 A listing in the St Louis city directory for them in 1868 –

 Hellman I. & L.M.
 (Louis M. Hellman), importers of wines, brandies and gins, and rectifiers for whisky.
 112 Pine st

 I also found a reference to L. M. Hellman swearing and allegiance to the U.S. Government and the state of Missouri in 1865, so he must of been a Confederate solider.

 Matt, what a gorgeous square!
 I love the shoulder form and pattern.
 This sure rings a bell with me too.
 Though I have not seen this square before, I am familiar with the Hellman name.
 Various Hellman’s are listed in early St. Louis directories including Hellman & Myers (1863) and I & L Hellman (1864-1881) who marketed rye, bourbon and other spirits.
 They also had embossed bitters.

 Examples found during the excavation of the riverboat Twilight which sank near Orrick, Missouri in 1865.

 The Carlyn Ring and Bill Ham listing in Bitters Bottles Supplement is as follows: